mmarouen/llm-multiserve/README.md

 ## Overview

-`inference-gateway` is a unified serving interface for large language models.
+`llm-multiserve` is a unified serving interface for large language models.
 It abstracts over multiple inference engines behind a single FastAPI application, letting you swap backends without changing your API surface.

 **Key features:**